Maradox/osmdroid-wiki/How-to-add-the-osmdroid-library-via-Gradle.md

 ```

 #osmdroid-third-party (google maps and bing support)
-osmdroid also has an optional library to provide addition features of 3rd party organizations.
+osmdroid also has an optional library to provide additional features of 3rd party organizations.

 ```groovy
 dependencies {